Don't Let Anyone Steal Your Credit Identity

 - Order credit reports from the three major credit bureaus periodically.
 Each of the three agencies will provide a report annually for no fee.

-You should also restrict online purchases to reputable sites with established track records, and make sure your browser window indicates you are conducting a secure transaction (signified by a closed-lock icon).
+You should also restrict online purchases to reputable sites with established track records.
 Using an established site reduces the risk that you’re transacting with a site set up by hackers to steal your credit information, or that you’re dealing with a site that hasn’t invested in effective security measures.

 While there are no guarantees that these steps will prevent credit identity thieves from attacking you, the harder you make it for them to steal your identity, the less likely you are to become a credit identity theft victim.